SEC Basketball Champs Exemplify “Ever to Conquer Never to Yield”

 Then injuries left the team with only seven scholarship players as it headed down the home stretch.
 Yet, the Tigers confounded all those preseason pundits to win their third ever regular season championship Saturday at the Auburn Arena.

-If there’s ever been an Auburn team that better exemplifies the line form the Auburn fight song, “Ever to conquer, never to yield,” this writer can’t remember it.
+If there’s ever been an Auburn team that better exemplifies the line form the Auburn fight song, “Ever to conquer, never to yield,” this r can’t remember it.

 And the Tigers clinched it against a team that has frustrated coach Bruce Pearl since arriving on the Plains.
 Pearl has lost to the Gamecocks in four of the last five meetings.
 But, today in front of an intense and raucous home crowd, the Tigers prevailed 79 -70.